mozilla-mobile/mozilla-vpn-client/docs/Building/macos.md

 embedded provisioning profile is also required.
 The path to the provisioning profile can be specified with the argument `-DCODE_SIGN_PROFILE=<path/to/embedded.provisionprofile>`.
-When this arugment is unset, an attempt will be made to automatically lookup the provisining profile from the `~/Library/Developer/Xcode/UserData/Provisioning\ Profiles` directory.
+When this argument is unset, an attempt will be made to automatically lookup the provisioning profile from the `~/Library/Developer/Xcode/UserData/Provisioning\ Profiles` directory.

 # Building the installer